OKRs vs. KPIs: What we'll explore

 - Why a KPI-only focus isn't optimal

-- Use cases and best practices to push theory into action
+- OKR and KPI use cases and best practices to push theory into action

-OKRs and KPIs are frameworks that businesses can use to set goals, measure performance, and determine success.
+OKRs and KPIs are business performance metrics that companies can use to set goals, measure performance, and determine success.
+For a quick recap, let's first take a look at these frameworks separately.

 OKRs, comprised of objectives and key results, help you set, track, and update ambitious, measurable, and time-bound goals.

-Objectives are short, qualitative descriptions of what you’re trying to achieve, while the 3-5 key results accompanying each objective are quantitative metrics measuring OKR progress.
+Objectives are short, qualitative descriptions of what you’re trying to achieve, while the two to four key results accompanying each objective are quantitative metrics measuring OKR progress

-KPIs, on the other hand, are specific, quantifiable measures of success that allow you to track organizational performance.
+On the other hand, KPIs are specific, quantifiable measures of success that allow you to track organizational performance.

 The main differences in OKRs vs. KPIs lie in their: